stanta/multisearch-mcp/README.md

 - Avoid hardcoding secrets in configs.
 Use environment variables or the IDE’s secret store where available.

 Verification
 - After adding the server, list tools in your client.
-You should see a single tool named "search" as declared in the tool listing handler of [create_server()](servers/ddgs_multisearch/server.py:55).
+You should see five tools: text_search, image_search, news_search, video_search, book_search.
-- Try a call with category "images" and a simple query to confirm you receive a "results" array as described in the Tool contract section above.
+- Try a call to the "image_search" tool with a simple query to confirm you receive a "results" array as described in the Tool contract section above.